phillipbarron/navigation-with-hooks/README.md

-# responsive navigaiton component using all the hooks
+# Responsive navigation component using all the hooks

 the intent is to create a component to return a set of navgation controls based on the current screen size.